clovenbradshaw-ctrl/hyphae/manual.md

 ---

-## Completing Activities & Spawning Next Steps
+## Completing Stages & Planning Next Steps

 ### Simple Completion

-When you finish work on an activity you've claimed:
+When you finish the stage you've claimed:
-1. Click the "Complete" button
+1. Click the "Complete" button.
-2. You'll see the completion modal
+2. Review the completion modal for the active stage details.
-3. If you just want to mark it done, click "Complete"
+3. If there's nothing else to line up, click "Complete stage".

-The activity moves to completed state and unblocks anything waiting on it.
+The stage is marked done and the activity advances to the next stage (or to "completed" if there are no more stages).

-### Spawning the Next Activity
+### Adding the Next Stage

-Often, completing work reveals what needs to happen next.
-That's when you use spawn:
+Often, finishing a stage reveals the next handoff.
+Capture it while the context is fresh:

-1. Click "Complete" on your activity
+1. Click "Complete" on your activity.
-2. Check "Spawn next activity (what does this enable?)"
+2. Check "Plan the next stage after this one".
-3. Fill in the next activity:
+3. Describe the follow-on stage:
-   - Title (e.g., "Review article")
+   - Stage label (e.g., "Review article")
    - Role (choose existing or create new)
    - Optional deliverable
-4. Click "Complete"
+4. Click "Complete stage".

 **What happens:**
-- Current activity → completed
+- Current stage → marked complete.
-- New activity → created
-- Edge automatically created: completed → new (enables)
-- New activity appears in the appropriate operator column
+- Activity → advances to the newly defined stage.
+- Dependencies stay intact; the same activity keeps flowing through the board.

+### Skipping a Stage

+Sometimes a stage becomes irrelevant.
+Open the activity detail panel and click **Skip stage**.
+The system marks the stage as skipped, logs the reason in stage history, and advances the activity to the next stage (or completes it if that was the last one).

 ### Sequential Discovery

-This is how emergent structure works in practice:
+This keeps coordination inside a single activity while the stages evolve:

 ```
-Start → Create "Write draft" → Complete & spawn "Review draft" →
-Complete & spawn "Publish article" → Complete & spawn "Promote on social"
+Stage 1: Draft → Complete stage, add Stage 2: Review →
+Complete stage, add Stage 3: Publish → Complete stage, activity finishes
 ```

-Each completion reveals the next step.
-You're not planning a gantt chart - you're flowing through coordination in real-time.
+Each completion reveals the next move.
+You're not planning a gantt chart—you’re learning the path as you work.

-### When NOT to Spawn
+### When NOT to Add a Stage

-Don't spawn when:
+Skip the stage planning option when:
-- The next step already exists as an activity
+- The follow-on work already exists as another activity.
-- Multiple things need to happen next (use Wire for branching)
+- Multiple parallel steps are needed (use Wire for branching).
-- You're not sure what comes next yet (just complete it)
+- You're unsure what comes next (just complete it and wait).

-Spawning is for simple sequential chains.
-For complex structures, use Wire.
+Stage planning is for simple sequential handoffs.
+For complex structures, wire activities together.

 ---